rwalkbout/walkboutr/paper.md

 ## GPS data

-Raw GPS data are expected to contain columns time, latitude, longitude, and speed – where time represents date-time values in the UTC and speed is in kilometers per hour.
+Raw GPS data are expected to contain column times, latitude, longitude, and speed – where time represents date-time values in the UTC and speed is in kilometers per hour.
 These data are consistent with the format used by the QStarz BG-1000XT GPS device commonly used in research `[Steel-2021]`.
 The GPS data are essential to determining whether an individual has left a given area and is thus walking.
 In order to assess this, `walkboutr` estimates the distance that an individual has traveled and use that to determine if the individual is likely to have left a given area.
 If an individual meets the activity count requirements to be considered to be on a walk but does not leave a given location, convention is to label this a dwell bout.
 A dwell bout may be characterized by an individual walking around their home, walking around their work, etc. – the individual is walking, but the individual is not on a walk.
 This is an important aspect of measuring walking as it differentiates movement in one space from movement through space {Kang-2013}.

 The processed GPS data consist of a dataset with columns time, longitude, latitude, and speed, where time is now the nearest epoch start time (rather than the precise time stamp of the GPS data point).
 GPS data are assigned to an epoch start time by rounding down the time associated with the GPS datapoint to the nearest epoch start time.
 For example, if epochs in the accelerometry data are 30 seconds, the time associated with a GPS data point will be rounded down to the nearest 30-second increment.
 If there are multiple GPS datapoints within a single accelerometry epoch, the latest GPS data point in that epoch is used.
 This allows for the integration of the accelerometry and GPS datasets.
 The columns described here can be found in Table 2.